ErniW/Servo-motor-in-Assembly/README.md

 # Servo-motor-in-Assembly
-Playing around with timers on STM32 to control a servo written purely in ARM assembly.
+Playing around with timers on STM32F446RE to control a servo with potentiometer written purely in ARM assembly.

-Servo motor uses Timer 2 channel 1 which is binded to PA5 (D13 pin on board).
+- Servo motor uses Timer 2 channel 1 which is binded to PA5 (D13 pin on board).

-### Todo:
+- Potentiometer uses ADC1 on pin A0.
-- ADC knob
+- Delay is done via SysTick which uses interrupt.

-- Change systick to interrupt based routine (tried this but it's not working)
+To build and upload the code type `make compile upload`.
+Before doing that update STLink directory in makefile.